• Não deixe o samba morrer | Felippe Moraes

 b.
 1988, Rio de Janeiro (RJ), Brazil | Lives and works between São Paulo (SP) and Rio de Janeiro (RJ), Brazil.

-Felipe Moraes has been an artist, researcher and independent curator since 2009.
-He holds a Master's degree in University of Northampton in the United Kingdom, his research focuses on the epistemology of reason and its relations with spirituality, mythology and ancestry as possibilities for re-enchanting the world.
+Felippe Moraes is an artist, researcher, and independent curator since 2009.
+He holds a Master's degree from the University of Northampton in the United Kingdom, and his research investigates the epistemology of reason and its relationships with spirituality, mythology, and ancestry as possibilities for the re-enchantment of the world.

 Representative galleries